Superflex… A Superhero Social Thinking Curriculum Package (two-book set)

 - Ages: 7-10+

 Superflex®: A Superhero Social Thinking Curriculum provides educators, parents and therapists fun and motivating ways to teach students with social and communication difficulties (undiagnosed or diagnosed, such as Asperger’s syndrome, ADHD, high-functioning autism or similar).
 The three-part cognitive behavioral curriculum helps students develop further awareness of their own thinking and social behaviors and learn strategies to help them develop better self-regulation across a range of behaviors.

 - The Superflex Curriculum: 106 page book to guide adults in teaching the core concepts.

-- All handouts and relevant teaching materials on CD for easy printing.
+- All handouts and relevant teaching materials are included in the book.

 - Superflex Takes on Rock Brain and the Team of Unthinkables, a 21-page comic book which introduces the basic Unthinkable characters through which we teach the curriculum.

 - When should you use the Superflex Curriculum: Teachers, parents and therapists should only use Superflex after the core concepts introduced in the book You Are A Social Detective (a different product) are thoroughly taught to the student.

 - Ages: The curriculum is geared to elementary school children (grades 2nd-5th) but can be used with immature older students who respond to visual books.

 IMPORTANT NOTE ABOUT TEACHING SUPERFLEX: Teachers, parents and therapists should only use Superflex after the core concepts introduced in the book You Are A Social Detective are thoroughly taught to the student.